-Marella Celebration current position
+Marella Celebration last position

 Specifications of Marella Celebration

 |Year built||1984 / Age: 36|

 |Building cost||USD 160 million|

 |Operator||Marella Cruises (Thomson UK)|

 |Speed||21 kn / 39 kph / 24 mph|